SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Edric-Tang.md

 ### Interests

+I like playing games, hanging out with friends, exploring the city and new places, and eating good food.

+### What to Expect From Me

 I will not neglect them.
 I shall nurture them like a baby bird and making sure that they can fly on their own.
 I would also help them with whatever they need, whether it be school work or being there for them.

-### What to Expect From Me

-I'm 6'1

 ### How I Envision My Relationship With My Mentee(s)